SebKrantz/collapse/cran-comments.md

 There was 1 NOTE:

   * checking installed package size ...
-NOTE installed size is  6.8Mb sub-directories of 1Mb or more: libs   4.6Mb
+NOTE installed size is  7.8Mb sub-directories of 1Mb or more: doc    1.7Mb libs   4.7Mb

-This has to do with compiled files (.dll's).
-Pre-compilation, the size of all .R, .c, .cpp, .h, .man, .rda and .Rmd files together is about 2.4 Mb, of which 0.5 Mb is data (.rda).
+This has to do with compiled files.
+Data is only 0.5 Mb.
+The note was already there in the previous submissions, the added vignettes are small.